syncfusion-content/blazor-docs/blazor/visual-studio-integration/template-studio.md

      ![ProjectTypeWizard](images/ProjectTypeWizard.png)

-     N> **Note:** The Progressive Web Application will be enabled if .NET Core version 3.1.200 or higher is installed.
+     > **Note:** The Progressive Web Application will be enabled if .NET 6.0 version or higher is installed.

 5. Click either **Next** or the **Controls** tab.
 The Syncfusion Blazor components you can add to the application are listed.